douglasgreen/news/2025/05/02/en.md

 ## Politics & Governance

+### Trump's 2026 Budget Proposal: Deep Cuts to Domestic Programs, Boost to Defense Spending

+President Donald Trump has unveiled his fiscal year 2026 budget proposal, signaling a significant shift in federal spending priorities.
+The plan proposes a $163 billion reduction in non-defense discretionary spending—a 23% cut from the previous year—targeting sectors such as health care, education, renewable energy, and international aid.
+Concurrently, the budget allocates a 13% increase in defense spending, raising the Pentagon's budget to over $1 trillion, and boosts Department of Homeland Security funding by nearly 65%.
+The proposal also seeks to eliminate funding for public broadcasters NPR and PBS, and reduce allocations to agencies like the EPA, NIH, and HUD.
+While the administration frames these changes as efforts to enhance government efficiency and national security, critics argue that the cuts could undermine essential public services and social programs.
+As Congress holds the power to enact budgetary changes, the proposal sets the stage for intense legislative debates in the coming months.

+### Reform UK Shakes British Politics with Historic Local Election Surge

+In a stunning political upheaval, Nigel Farage's Reform UK party has dramatically altered the British political landscape by securing over 600 council seats and gaining control of at least nine councils, including Staffordshire, Durham, and Kent.
+The party also achieved a narrow victory in the Runcorn and Helsby by-election, capturing the seat from Labour by just six votes.
+Additionally, former Conservative MP Andrea Jenkyns won the inaugural Greater Lincolnshire mayoralty for Reform UK.
+These unprecedented gains have positioned Reform UK as a formidable force, surpassing both Labour and the Conservatives in projected national vote share, with 30% compared to Labour's 20% and the Conservatives' 15%.
+Farage heralded the results as "the beginning of the end of the Conservative party," signaling a significant shift in British politics away from traditional two-party dominance.

 ## Economy & Business

 ### U.S. Job Market Defies Tariff Turbulence with 177,000 New Positions in April